JinJiang22/JinJiang22/README.md

 ### :star2: Projects I have done:
 - **[Understanding the Post COVID-19 Tourists’ Preferences for UK Tourism Development](https://github.com/JinJiang22/fsds_GroupWork/blob/main/Policy-Briefing.pdf)**

+- __[Simulation on London's underground network by Network Analysis and Spatial Interaction Model]__(https://github.com/JinJiang22/LondonTubeNetwork_simulation.git)

 - __Relationship between the weight of sugar in the average product of Tesco grocery shopping and the diabetes prevalence, based on ward-level data in 2015 in London__

 - __Research on the Evaluation System of Qinhuai River Cultural Landscape Scene Supported by Digital Footprint__
 Bachelor degree dissertation - Quantitative evaluation; GIS; Big data; POI; Scene Theory